 Some of your preferred suppliers may have training tools you can use as additional educational aids — we at American Express Global Business Travel (GBT) certainly do.

 For example, for clients onboarding our self-booking tool, Neo™, we offer a special WebEx seminar that shows travelers how to access and use the app.

-GBT also launched the Business Travel Made Simple offer for new clients in the UK (and soon in France, Germany and the Nordics) to make things as quick and straightforward as possible for travel managers (TM) to deploy a managed program and for their travelers to get booking.
+GBT also launched the Business Travel Made Simple offer for new clients in the UK (and soon in France, Germany and the Nordics) to make things as quick and straightforward as possible for travel managers (TM) to deploy a managed program and other simple travel solutions for their travelers to get booking.

 After the implementation process (which itself comes with a visual guide and a clear step-by-step checklist for TMs), additional onboarding information will be made available, including ready-made emails that TMs can personalize and send to their travelers that walks them through all the steps they need to get started, from logging onto the OBT to downloading the Amex GBT Mobile app.
 A template slide deck is also provided, fully scripted, for the TM to adapt using their company logo before presenting to senior management, travelers or posting on their intranet.